Save Ganga Movement

-Save Ganga Movement is a widespread Gandhian non-violent movement supported by saints and popular social activists across the Indian States Uttar Pradesh and Bihar in support of a free Ganga.
-The movement is supported by Ganga Seva Abhiyanam, Pune-based National Women's Organisation (NWO) besides those of many other like-minded organisations and with the moral support from many religious leaders, spiritual and political, scientists, environmentalists, writers and social activists.
-Ganga Calling – Save Ganga is another such campaign supported by Indian Council for Enviro-Legal Action (ICELA).
+Save Ganga Movement is a widespread Gandhian non-violent movement supported by saints and popular social activists across the Indian States Uttar Pradesh and Bihar in support of the ecological and cultural preservation of Ganges river.
+The movement emerged in the backdrop of escalating pollution in the Ganges, worsened by idustrialiazation, urbanization, and inadequeate waste management.
+The movement had a non-centralised leadership, though several organisations were involved in the advocacy efforts such as Ganga Seva Abhiyanam, Pune-based National Women's Organisation (NWO) and other like-minded organisations, with the moral support from many religious leaders, spiritual and political, scientists, environmentalists, writers and social activists.
+"Ganga Calling – Save Ganga" was another such campaign supported by Indian Council for Enviro-Legal Action.